 After the conditional order has been made, the party (if one applied) or parties (if both applied) must wait a period of 6 weeks before applying for the conditional order to be made final.

-The 20 week minimum period between the start of proceedings to application for final order is to allow couples to reflect, turn back, or try to agree important arrangements for the future such as how best to look after their children.
+The 20 weeks / 6-month minimum period between the start of proceedings to application for final order is to allow couples to reflect, turn back, or try to agree important arrangements for the future such as how best to look after their children.

 How does this process differ from the current divorce process?

 You will no longer need to claim one of ‘five facts’ to prove the irretrievable breakdown of a marriage:- i. that your spouse has committed adultery; ii. that your spouse has behaved in such a way that you cannot reasonably be expected to live with them—this is often referred to as unreasonable behaviour; iii. that your spouse has deserted you for two years; iv. that you have lived apart for two years and your spouse consents to the divorce; or v. that you have lived apart for five years.
 There will be changes to the legal terminology in that documents previously referred to as Petition, Decree Nisi or Decree Absolute will be replaced by Application for a Divorce Order, Conditional Order and Final Order.
 It will no longer be possible to defend a divorce, as the statement made with the application for divorce will be conclusive evidence that a marriage has broken down irretrievably.

 The new legislation has, however, retained some provisions under Matrimonial Causes Act 1973 enabling a party to object to a conditional Divorce Order being made final in certain limited circumstances: